robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 How do we know what the optimal error rate is?
 For tasks that humans are reasonably good at, such as recognizing pictures or transcribing audio clips, you can ask a human to provide labels then measure the accuracy of the human labels relative to your training set.
 This would give an estimate of the optimal error rate.
 If you are working on a problem that even humans have a hard time solving (e.g., predicting what movie to recommend, or what ad to show to a user) it can be hard to estimate the optimal error rate.

+Wisdom from Andrew:

+> In statistics, the optimal error rate is also called Bayes error rate​, or Bayes rate.
+If we can accurately estimate the Bayes error, using it as a baseline would help us to understand how to decompose error into unavoidable bias + avoidable bias + variance.
+This will guide us to diagnoise whether our learning procedure is sufferring from bias v.s. variance problem.

 ### Addressing Bias and Variance

 Here is the simplest formula for addressing bias and variance issues: